tobiaszciesielski/tobiaszciesielski.github.io/src/content/blog/do-not-use-effect.md

 `computed` function is much cleaner and especially - **declarative**.

-I highly recommend you to write such example by yourself - its eye opening.
+I highly recommend you to write such an example by yourself - its eye-opening.